- Prospective Students

 - University Scholars Program

-The following scholarships are for students enrolling for the first time in the Summer or Fall 2018 only.
-All scholarship awards are subject to the availability of funding.
-Application for admission must be received by OSU by February 1, and all supporting documentation must be received by February 16.
+The following scholarships are for non-resident freshmen students enrolling at OSU for the first time in the Summer 2019 or Fall 2019 term only.
+Your application for admission must be received by OSU by February 1, 2019, and all supporting documentation must be received by February 15, 2019 to be eligible for scholarship consideration.
+All scholarship awards are offered subject to the availability of funding.
 E-campus (distance/online) students are not eligible for these scholarships.

 The Provost Scholarship is automatically awarded to non-resident students that demonstrate academic excellence.
 Awards range from $12,000 to $32,000 over a student’s academic career ($3,000-$8,000 renewable annually).